A tui pauses from drinking at a Topflite Nectar Feeder

 Never feed bread or scraps, especially not on the ground, as this can encourage predators to lurk.
 In 2015, Auckland PHD student Josie Galbraith studied bird numbers in yards around Auckland and found that those who fed bread actually had less natives visiting, but more introduced species.
 She hypothesised that the natives were crowded out by the large number of sparrows, doves and ducks – and decided to stay away.

 To make sure we only feed those who need it, position the feeder in a place where predators and scavengers can’t get to it, and feed only good nutritious seeds, grains and fruit.
-A safe bird feeder such as the Predator Free NZ-endorsed Peka Peka or the Nectar Nourisher, designed with native nectar-sippers in mind, are great options for those who don’t have a good-sized tree for hanging feeders.
+A safe bird feeder such as the Predator Free NZ-endorsed Peka Peka or the Nectar Feeder, designed with native nectar-sippers in mind, are great options for those who don’t have a good-sized tree for hanging feeders.

 Bird baths and water sources are also a much-appreciated feature in your garden where birds are concerned – and not just in the summer.
 Birds need to groom their feathers daily and also need reliable access to clean water throughout the year.
 Cut up fruit can be an additional delicious treat for our natives, especially loved by waxeyes.
 Good for using up fruit that can’t be eaten too!